timheilman/scorebridge-webapp/public/assets/termsOfService.md

 Impersonate any person or entity or falsely represent your affiliation with any person or entity.
 Attempt to gain unauthorized access to any part of our software.
 Interfere with or disrupt the software or servers.
-Collect or store personal information of other users.
+Collect or store personal information of other users, except as designed for club admins to store personal information of their clubs' players.

 ## 4. Intellectual Property